Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 → Default Folder for Exported File

 .
 Possible options are “auto”, “same folder with current folder” and “custom location”.
-This setting changes the default value, and when export, you can still change export file path in the save file dialog.
+This setting changes the default value and, when exporting, you can still change the exported file path in the save file dialog.

-For formats other than HTML, PDF and Images, typora use pandoc for export.
-Pandoc is also used for importing non-markdown files, like word, rtf, etc.
+For formats other than HTML, PDF and Images, Typora use pandoc for exporting.
+Pandoc is also used for importing non-Markdown files such as .docx, .rtf, etc.

-So, it make them work, please install pandoc first.
-Quickest way is to follow their official instructions https://pandoc.org/installing.html.
+To make them work, please install pandoc first.
+The quickest way is to follow their official instructions https://pandoc.org/installing.html.

-After installed, please restart Typora.
-And if typora still says “Require Pandoc to Continue…”, please open Export
+After installation, please restart Typora.
+If Typora still says “Require Pandoc to Continue…”, please open Export

 → General

-from preferences panel, and manually config pandoc path.
+from the preferences panel and manually configure the pandoc path.

-By default, when export succeed, typora will show a notification inside typora window.
-When fail, an error dialog with error message would pop up.
+By default, when an export succeeds, Typora will show a notification.
+When an export fails, an error dialog with the relevent error message will pop up.

-If you want to open folder location of exported file after export, you can check “Open exported file location” in preferences panel.
-Settings in specific export commands will override setting in “General” section for export.
+If you want to open the folder location of the exported file after exporting, you can check “Open exported file location” in the preferences panel.
+Settings in specific export commands will override settings in the “General” section for export.

-If you want to open exported file automatically, you can check “Open exported file” for specific export commands in preferences panel.
+If you want to open an exported file automatically, you can check “Open exported file” for specific export commands in the preferences panel.

 For supported configurations, you can define them in YAML front matters, please see YAML front matters for details.

-Since the markdown file may be created by others, for security reasons, native supported formats (PDF / HTML) requires “Read and overwrite export settings from YAML front matters” to be enabled in export preferences panels, then settings in YAML front matters can be used and overwrite global export settings.
+Since the Markdown file may be created by others, for security reasons, natively supported formats (PDF / HTML) require “Read and overwrite export settings from YAML front matters” to be enabled in the export preferences panel, then settings in YAML front matters can be used to overwrite global export settings.

-tab in preferences panel, typora allows you to customize your export items, including re-order, re-name export items, add and remove export items based on your needs.
-The changes will be applied to menu items under File
+tab in the preferences panel, Typora allows you to customize your export items, including re-ordering, re-naming export items and adding and removing export items based on your needs.
+The changes will be applied to menu items under the File

 → Export